- Calendar & Events

 How Can I Check Out Books/DVDs?

 Each book/DVD has a pocket envelope and card in the back.
 Neatly write your name and date on the card and place it in the “check out” box located on the counter.
 Young children will need a parent, teacher, or other adult to assist in this process.
-Take a free bookmark and write down the date your books are due back.
+Take a free bookmark and write down the date your books are due back, as a reminder.

 How Many Books/DVDs Can I Check Out At One Time?